vadimfedulov395/guides-dev/README.md

 # Guides for developing
-## Make learning easier, faster without loosing the quality
+## Make learning easier, faster by going through the same steps as me, if you want to

 ![cover](https://github.com/vadimfedulov395/guides-dev/raw/master/git-guide.png)